How to Create a Budget for Kids & Teens

 It’s a really good, you’ll-thank-me-later habit to immediately put 20 per cent of your income aside as savings.
 Little ones do very well with a jar, rather than a conventional piggy bank, so they can see the coins continually mounting.
 (Just carefully cut a slit in the lid and don’t forget to close it tight.)
 Teenagers are more likely to be impressed by dumping that 20 per cent right into an online savings account, where they can watch interest accumulate.
 Free money!

 Provided your kid completes their part of the bargain and saves just a bit, take a step back and let them make a list of budget categories that matter to them, such as clothing, toys, entertainment, snacks, trendy shoes, and even an Xbox.
+Don’t forget about big events like budgeting for holidays or budgeting for prom!
 What matters to them is almost certainly not what matters to you, but that’s not the point.
 You’re teaching them that their needs and wants cost money, money has value that needs to be earned, and nobody gets everything they want whenever they want it, so choose wisely.

 Now that’s a money-management lesson that can’t be bought.
 Good job, you.